Sleeping Problems - tips for people who find it hard to sleep

 Insomnia is a sign of anxiety and at certain points in our lives, each of us is likely to have difficulty sleeping.
-If insomnia is a short term issue for you, or something that occurs sporadically, you may opt not to deal with it and allow it to be a representation of a particularly stressful time.
+If insomnia is a short term issue for you or something that occurs sporadically, you may opt not to deal with it and allow it to be a representation of a, particularly stressful time.
 However, if insomnia or any sleep difficulty is a recurring and ongoing issue for you, then you may decide that the time has come to do something about it.

 We’re not just talking about someone being a ‘night owl’ who comes alive at night.
 Most insomniacs would love nothing more than to get a good night’s sleep but spend their nights in their own personal form of torture.
 Edward Norton’s character in Fight Club is a classic example of an insomniac in popular culture.
-He says at one point in the film “with insomnia, you’re never really awake; but you’re never really asleep.”
-His insomnia causes him to detach from reality and start engaging in all kinds of ridiculous behavior that he can’t even remember doing.
+He says at one point in the film “with insomnia, you’re never really awake, but you’re never really asleep.”
+His insomnia causes him to detach from reality and start engaging in all kinds of ridiculous behaviour that he can’t even remember doing.